close

 • An exciting new European labor market report by PRO Unlimited finds some interesting trends.
 PRO’s new Labor Market Report for Europe finds that IT skillsets are in-demand, time-to-fill rates are climbing high, and that American trends are similar across the world.
 In its Belgium-specific analysis, for example, the report found that sourcing these individuals [sales, IT, business development, etc.] over the last three quarters has proven more difficult than in recent years, with the average time to fill increasing from 15 days in 2020 up to 23 days in 2021.
 This is a result of an increase in international talent acquisition in the contingent space, which has coincided with the greater interest in remote work.”

 • With so much discussion around the pros and cons of remote and hybrid work, it’s refreshing to see innovative companies thriving within this model.
 Great article at CNN proves that forward-thinking organizations that were once vehemently anti-remote work are now fully-remote, with leaders at these organizations stating that employees have never been more satisfied nor more productive.
-“The shift to remote work over the course of the pandemic has had a noticeable effect, said Cindy Owyoung, vice president of inclusion, equity and belonging at Robinhood.
+“The shift to remote work over the course of the pandemic has had a noticeable effect, said Cindy Owyoung, vice president at Robinhood.
 “Over time, it became increasingly clear that our employees were happiest and did their best work when they had the flexibility to determine where and when they work best,” Owyoung said.”

 read more